The Courtship of Morrice Buckler

 The Courtship of Morrice Buckler is an 1896 novel by the English author AEW Mason.
 It bears the subtitle A Romance : Being a Record of the Growth of an English Gentleman during the years 1685–1687, under strange and difficult circumstances / written some while afterwards in his own hand, and now edited by / A.E.W.
 Mason.

-The novel was Mason's second, and its publication instantly established the author as an extraordinarily popular novelist.
+The novel was Mason's second and, according to a 1923 review, instantly established the author as an extraordinarily popular novelist.

 Plot

 In a framing narrative, the narrator, Morrice Buckler, recalls an eventful period of his life, twenty years earlier.
 That time had been followed by quiet years of happiness; but now those years, too, are past and Morrice resolves to occupy his current days of loneliness by setting down his memories.

 The action commences in the Dutch city of Leyden in 1685 where Morrice, a wealthy English law student, is studying with fellow student Jack Larke.
 A servant bursts in, carrying a message from Morrice's friend in England, Sir Julian Harnwood.
 Sir Julian lies in Bristol gaol, having been arrested for treasonously harbouring rebels in the aftermath of Monmouth's failed 1685 rebellion, and he faces trial at the assizes before the infamous Judge Jeffries in a week's time.
 Morrice leaves immediately for England, but arrives too late: Sir Julian's trial has already taken place and he has been sentenced to hang.

 Morrice is smuggled into Sir Julian's cell the night before the execution, and is asked by his friend to settle a debt of honour on his behalf.
 Sir Julian and a rival, Count Lukstein, had been lovers of the same woman, Miss Marston, and Sir Julian had been arrested on his way to fight a duel.
 Having learned of the rebels from Miss Marston, Lukstein had treacherously informed on him to the authorities.
 Sir Julian tells Morrice's how to gain access to Lukstein's castle in the Tyrol.

 Morrice travels to Castle Lukstein with Jack Larke.
 Leaving Jack in the woods, he scales the cliff surrounding the castle and creeps in from the snow-covered terrace.
-Lukstein, alone in a downstairs tower room, has that very day been married to Ilga (now Countess Luckstein).
+Lukstein, who has that very day been married, is found alone in a downstairs tower room.
 Morrice forces Luckstein to fight, and runs him through.
-As Lukstein lies dying, his wife comes down a spiral stair and walks slowly across the room and out onto the terrace; she is asleep and sees nothing.
+As Lukstein lies dying, his new wife Ilga (now Countess Luckstein) comes down a spiral stair and walks slowly across the room and out onto the terrace; she is asleep and sees nothing.
 Morrice makes his escape, accidentally leaving behind a small locked gold box given to him by Sir Julian which, though he does not realise it, contains a miniature of Miss Marston.